jalknKlith/learnJAVA/README.md

 6. **Quotient of Division Calculator**: Calculates the quotient of the division of two integers.
 7. **VotingAge:** Determines if a person is eligible to vote based on their age.
 8. **Rectangle Area Calculator**: Calculates the area of a rectangle given its width and length.
+9. **Vowel or consonant: This Java code takes a character input and determines if it is a vowel or a consonant.

 ## Usage